NEW JERSEY K-1 FIANCÉ & FIANCEÉ VISA LAWYER

 - Must have met in person within two years of filing the petition

-- The spouses must have a bona fide intention to marry
+- The spouses must demonstrate a bona fide intention to marry

 - Must be able and willing to conclude a valid marriage within 90 days of arrival